RetroDECK/ES-DE/INSTALL.md

 ## Building on Windows

-At the moment I have only built the software using GCC on Windows, but I aim to get Clang/LLVM working at a later date.
+Up until now I have only built the software using GCC (MinGW) on Windows, but I may try to get Clang/LLVM working at a later date.

 I did a brief evaluation of the Microsoft Visual C++ compiler (MSVC) but as far as I'm concerned it's an abomination so I won't cover it here and it won't be supported.